grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 <DescriptionList>

 Network throughput
-: The network throughputs of the load generator machine and of the SUT are likely bottlenecks for file uploads.
+: The network throughput of the load generator machine and of the SUT are likely bottlenecks for file uploads.

 Memory
 : k6 needs a significant amount of memory when uploading files.
 Every VU is independent and has its own memory, and files will be copied in all VUs that upload them.
 You can follow [issue #1931](https://github.com/grafana/k6/issues/1931) that aims to improve this situation.